Frequently Asked Questions

 OWNERSHIP & SALE OF THE SITE

 No. Ford owns the site and will sell it to a buyer/developer.
-A portion of the site will become public right-of-way for infrastructure, like roads and stormwater treatment.
-The City does not envision purchasing the site.
+A portion of the site will become public right-of-way for infrastructure, like roads and stormwater management.

 Q: Will the City of Saint Paul or Ramsey County seek to buy the site?